-human health issues, human anatomy, and body systems;

-how viruses compare with organisms; and

-evidence supporting the germ theory of infectious disease.

-BIO.5 The student will investigate and understand common mechanisms of inheritance and protein synthesis.
-Key concepts include

-cell growth and division;

-gamete formation;

-cell specialization;

-prediction of inheritance of traits based on the Mendelian laws of heredity;

-historical development of the structural model of DNA;

-genetic variation;

-the structure, function, and replication of nucleic acids;

-events involved in the construction of proteins;

-use, limitations, and misuse of genetic information; and

-exploration of the impact of DNA technologies.

-BIO.6 The student will investigate and understand bases for modern classification systems.
-Key concepts include

-structural similarities among organisms;

-fossil record interpretation;

-comparison of developmental stages in different organisms;

-examination of biochemical similarities and differences among organisms; and

-systems of classification that are adaptable to new scientific discoveries.

-BIO.7 The student will investigate and understand how populations change through time.
-Key concepts include

-evidence found in fossil records;

-how genetic variation, reproductive strategies, and environmental pressures impact the survival of populations;

-how natural selection leads to adaptations;

-emergence of new species; and

-scientific evidence and explanations for biological evolution.

-BIO.8 The student will investigate and understand dynamic equilibria within populations, communities, and ecosystems.
-Key concepts include

-interactions within and among populations including carrying capacities, limiting factors, and growth curves;

-nutrients cycling with energy flow through ecosystems;

-succession patterns in ecosystems;

-the effects of natural events and human activities on ecosystems; and

-analysis of the flora, fauna, and microorganisms of Virginia ecosystems.
+bacteria and viruses have a role in other organisms and the environment; and

+the germ theory of infectious disease is supported by evidence.

+BIO.5 The student will investigate and understand that there are common mechanisms for inheritance.
+Key ideas include

+DNA has structure and function;

+genes and chromosomes have structure and function;

+Mendelian laws of heredity predict inheritance traits;

+the structural model of DNA has developed over time;

+meiosis has a role in genetic variation;

+nucleic acids have specific structure, function, and replication;

+there are limitations to the use of genetic information; and

+DNA technologies have biological and ethical implications.

+BIO.6 The student will investigate and understand that modern classification systems can be used as organizational tools for scientists in the study of organisms.
+Key ideas include

+organisms have structural and biochemical similarities and differences;

+fossil record interpretation can be used to classify organisms;

+developmental stages in different organisms can be used to classify organisms;

+Archaea, Bacteria, and Eukarya are categories based on characteristics of organisms;

+the functions and processes of protists, fungi, plants, and animals allow for comparisons and differentiation within the Eukarya kingdoms; and

+systems of classification are adaptable to new scientific discoveries.

+BIO.7 The student will investigate and understand that populations change through time.
+Key ideas include

+evidence is found in fossil records and through DNA analysis;

+genetic variation, reproductive strategies, and environmental pressures impact the survival of populations;

+natural selection is a mechanism that leads to adaptations;

+new species emerge; and

+biological evolution has scientific evidence and explanations.

+BIO.8 The student will investigate and understand that there are dynamic equilibria within populations, communities, and ecosystems.
+Key ideas include

+interactions within and among populations include carrying capacities, limiting factors, and growth curves;

+nutrients cycle with energy flow through ecosystems;

+ecosystems have succession patterns; and

+natural events and human activities impact local and global ecosystems and may affect the flora and fauna of Virginia.

 Chemistry

 The Chemistry standards are designed to provide students with a detailed understanding of the interaction of matter and energy.
-This interaction is investigated through the use of laboratory techniques, manipulation of chemical quantities, and problem-solving applications.
-Scientific methodology is employed in experimental and analytical investigations, and concepts are illustrated with current practical applications that should include examples from environmental, nuclear, organic, and biochemistry content areas.
+This interaction is investigated using experimentation, mathematical reasoning and problem-solving.
+Areas of study include atomic theory, chemical bonding, chemical reactions, molar relationships, kinetic molecular theory, and thermodynamics.
+Concepts are illustrated with current practical applications that should include examples from environmental, nuclear, organic, and biochemistry content areas.
+Technology, including graphing calculators, computers, and probeware are used when feasible.
+Students will use chemicals and equipment safely.
+Mathematics and computational thinking are essential as students advance in their scientific thinking.

-Technology, including graphing calculators, computers, and probeware, are employed where feasible.
-Students will understand and use safety precautions with chemicals and equipment.
-The standards emphasize qualitative and quantitative study of substances and the changes that occur in them.
-In meeting the chemistry standards, students will be encouraged to share their ideas, use the language of chemistry, discuss problem-solving techniques, and communicate effectively.

-The Chemistry standards continue to focus on student growth in understanding the nature of science.
-This scientific view defines the idea that explanations of nature are developed and tested using observation, experimentation, models, evidence, and systematic processes.
-The nature of science includes the concepts that scientific explanations are based on logical thinking; are subject to rules of evidence; are consistent with observational, inferential, and experimental evidence; are open to rational critique; and are subject to refinement and change with the addition of new scientific evidence.
-The nature of science includes the concept that science can provide explanations about nature and can predict potential consequences of actions, but cannot be used to answer all questions.

-CH.1 The student will investigate and understand that experiments in which variables are measured, analyzed, and evaluated produce observations and verifiable data.
-Key concepts include
+CH.1 The student will demonstrate an understanding of scientific skills and processes by